pretix/pretix-docs/docs/tutorial/organizer-account.md

 {% include "note-translations.md" %}

-We are going to choose Germany from the drop-down "region" menu near the bottom of the page.
+We are going to choose Germany from the drop-down "Region" menu near the bottom of the page.
 The selection will be used to determine default formats for dates, times, addresses and phone numbers.
-We will choose "Europe/Berlin" as the "default timezone" from the drop-down menu with that title.
+We will choose "Europe/Berlin" as the "Default timezone" from the drop-down menu with that title.

 We use the :btn:Save: button to apply our localization settings __before__ changing any settings on the other tabs because the localization settings determine which customizations are available there.